-ALL MOTOR BASES AND EQUIPMENT ENCLOSURES MUST BE CONNECTED TO THE FACTORY OR FACILITY GROUNDING SYSTEM.
+ALL MOTOR BASES AND EQUIPMENT ENCLOSURES MUST BE CONNECTED TO THE FACTORY OR FACILITY GROUNDING SYSTEM TO AVOID PERSONAL INJURY OR LOSS OF LIFE AS A RESULT OF SHOCK HAZARDS.

-MOTOR(S) CONNECTIONS
+MOTOR CONNECTIONS

-The motor leads should be connected for the drive nameplate voltage rating according to the connection diagram plate on the motor(s).
-Connecting wire sizes and motor protection should be selected in accordance with NEC Standards based on the motor(s) nameplate data.
+The motor leads should be connected for the drive nameplate voltage rating according to the connection diagram plate on the motor.
+Connecting wire sizes and motor protection should be selected in accordance with NEC Standards based on the motor nameplate data.
 Be sure to connect motor thermal switch (if supplied) back to the power unit.
 Tape all motor connections.